The warm-up game “Ali Baba” is sort of a physical version of a song in the round, requiring concentration and focus from the participants.

 - The leader should make sure each motion she does is distinctly different from the ones before, as a repetition can cause confusion.

-While there’s no event in the folk tale that parallels this game, it could be played in conjunction with a study of the story from One Thousand and One Nights (formerly known as The Arabian Nights).
+While there’s no event in the book that parallels this game, it could be played in conjunction with a study of the story from One Thousand and One Nights (formerly known as The Arabian Nights).
 The woodcutter Ali Baba cleverly manages to discover the secret of the thieves’ cave, and this game requires good mental control.